 Task Where Documented/Notes 1 Install PM units.
-"To Connect a PM to the AUX Port" on page 106 "To Connect Multiple PMs to the KVM/ net" on page 107 2 Configure the AUX port for use with power management.
-"To Configure the AUX Port for Use With a PM or an External Modem" on page 240 3 Plug devices into outlets on the PM con- nected to the AUX port.
-This allows users to control power of the plugged devices from the Web Manager Access page.
-Refer to the documentation of your PM model for more information if needed.
+"To Connect a PM to the AUX 1 Port" on page 117 "To Connect Multiple PMs to the KVM/ net Plus" on page 118 2 Configure the AUX 1 port for use with power management.
+"To Configure the AUX 1 Port for Use With a PM" on page 251 3 Plug devices into outlets on the PM connected to the AUX 1 port.
+Devices plugged into connected PMs can be managed from the KVM/net Plus Web Manager Access Page.
 4 Configure users to manage power.
-"To Configure Users to Manage Specific Power Outlets" on page 148
+"To Configure Users to Manage Specific Power Outlets" on page 158